Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

           Principal Flute with the Atlanta Ballet Orchestra and the Georgia Symphony.
 She also plays regularly with the Atlanta Pops and Pullman Pops.
-Jeanne has played many shows at the Fox Theater including “Wicked”, “Evita”, “Phantom of the Opera”, “Fiddler on the Roof”, just to name a few.
+Jeanne has played many shows at the Fox Theater including Wicked, Evita, Phantom of the Opera, and Fiddler on the Roof, just to name a few.
 She has played for greats such as Celine Dion, Ray Charles, Diana Krall, Elton John, Oleta Adams and many others.
-          Recently, Jeanne was invited to play a limited engagement of the touring show of “Into the Woods” in Charlotte, NC starring Stephanie Block, Montego Glover and Gavin Creel.
+          Recently, Jeanne was invited to play a limited engagement of the touring show of Into the Woods in Charlotte, NC starring Stephanie Block, Montego Glover and Gavin Creel.

-          In addition to Jeanne’s playing career, she has contracted musicians for Pullman Pops at Pullman Yards, The Eagles “Hotel California” Tour in Atlanta in 2022 at State Farm Arena, operatic sensation Jessye Norman, and many other single engagements in greater Atlanta.
+          In addition to Jeanne’s playing career, she has contracted musicians for Pullman Pops at Pullman Yards, The Eagles “Hotel California” Tour in Atlanta in 2022 at State Farm Arena,

+          operatic sensation Jessye Norman, and many other single engagements in greater Atlanta.

           Jeanne owns and runs Carere Music in Peachtree Corners where she maintains a successful Flute studio and provides a space for other music teachers in the area.

           Her proudest accomplishment is raising four amazing children.
         image: /assets/jeanne-carere-s-headshot_-002-.jpg
         alt_text: Jeanne Carere